0xE111/cat-400/docs/tutorials/05 - video system/readme.md

 Models, shaders, textures - all these things are required for Ogre to work.
 It's up to you to manage assets - create a directory, collect and load all types of resources your game needs. `Cat 400` doesn't have any general-purpose asset manager.

-Here we will use Ogre's built-in resources manager and a `defautMediaDir` const defined in [c4/lib/ogre/ogre.nim](../../../c4/lib/ogre/ogre.nim) (which points to folder with default Ogre assets):
+Here we will use Ogre's built-in resources manager and a `defautMediaDir` const defined in [c4/lib/ogre/ogre.nim](../../../c4/lib/ogre/ogre.nim) (which points to folder with default Ogre assets).
+Resources manager is automatically initialized and can be accessed as `self.resourcesManager`, see Ogre documentation for detailed instructions on how to use it.

 ```nim
 # systems/video.nim